 Full PPE, including N95 respirator or alternative, eye protection, gloves, and gown, should be worn per DPH and CDC guidelines for the care of any resident with known or suspected COVID-19.
-If any residents admitted for longer than fourteen days or staff are confirmed to be COVID-19 positive within the past fourteen days, healthcare personnel should wear gowns and gloves for high contact care of all residents on affected units, except COVID-19 recovered (less than three months from infection) residents.
+If any residents admitted for longer than fourteen days or staff are confirmed to be COVID-19 positive within the past fourteen days, healthcare personnel should wear gowns and gloves for high contact care of all residents on affected units.
 Appendix A provides PPE guidance, based upon the resident's COVID-19 status.

-When possible, all long-term care facility residents regardless of vaccination status, should cover their noses and mouths any time they leave their room and when they are in their room and staff are present, unless participating in communal activities or dining when all other residents present are fully vaccinated.
-Such face coverings can include cloth and non-medical masks.
+When possible, all long-term care facility residents regardless of vaccination status, should wear a mask that covers their noses and mouths any time they leave their room and when they are in their room and staff are present, unless participating in communal activities or dining when all other residents present are fully vaccinated..
 This includes when they leave the long-term care facility for essential health care appointments.